fastly/fanout-compute-js-demo/README.md

 ## How it works

+Note: The diagrams in this section may not render on the GitHub mobile app.
+If you do not see them, please use a web browser to view this page.

 The browser interacts with [https://qa-websockets-demo.edgecompute.app/](https://qa-websockets-demo.edgecompute.app/), which corresponds to `demo-frontend` in the table above.
 This is a Compute@Edge app (written in Rust) that forwards requests to `origin` (referred to by the backend name `edge_app`).
 Standard HTTP requests (static files and API requests) are